Solutions for the Eye

 What is our Technology Used For?

-Vitreous Substitute for Vitreoretinal Surgery
+SNK-125: Vitreous Substitute for Retinal Detachment Surgery

-Periocular Delivery of Long-Acting Drug Formulations
+SNK-225: Periocular Delivery of Long-Acting Drug Formulations

-Intravitreal Delivery of Stabilized Biologic Therapeutics
+SNK-325: Intravitreal Delivery of Stabilized Biologic Therapeutics

-The problem: Use of biologic therapeutics to treat retinal degenerative diseases is hindered by rapid biologic degeneration and poor pharmacokinetics.
+The Problem: Use of biologic therapeutics to treat retinal degenerative diseases is hindered by rapid biologic degeneration and poor pharmacokinetics.
 Frequent intravitreal injections are required to achieve a therapeutic effect.

-The science behind our technology has been published in the peer-reviewed literature and is patented.
+The science behind our technology has been published in the peer-reviewed literature and is patented

 Publications